foodmenus/foodmenus/README.md

 This project aims to collect the images of food menus of restaurants and hotels.
 It helps to guide the  beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

+Make sure you have some good images of food menu from your favorite restaurants.
+OR, come back when you have cliked one.

 #### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).